Christine Pelosi

 Christine Paule Pelosi (born May 5, 1966) is an American Democratic Party political strategist from California.
 She is the daughter of Nancy Pelosi, the former Speaker of the United States House of Representatives, and businessman Paul Pelosi and sister of Alexandra Pelosi.
+She is running for California State Senate.

 Early life and education

-Christine Pelosi is the daughter of Nancy Pelosi and Paul Pelosi, and was born in California.
+Christine Pelosi is the daughter of Nancy Pelosi and Paul Pelosi, and was born in New York City.
 She has four siblings: Nancy Corinne, Jacqueline, Paul, and Alexandra.

 She holds a bachelor's degree from Georgetown University's Edmund A. Walsh School of Foreign Service and a JD from the University of California Hastings College of the Law.

 Career

-Her work in public policy and politics includes service as executive director (1998–1999), Platform Chair (1995–2008), and Women's Caucus Chair (2011–2021) of the California Democratic Party; Deputy City Attorney (Construction and Trial Teams) and Assistant District Attorney (Sexual Assault and Child Abuse Unit) for the City of San Francisco; U.S. Department of Housing and Urban Development Special Counsel in the Clinton/Gore Administration (1999–2001); and, Chief of Staff to U.S. Representative John F. Tierney (2001–2005).
+Her work in public policy and politics includes service as executive director (1998–1999), Platform Chair (1995–2008), and Women's Caucus Chair (2011–2021) of the California Democratic Party; Deputy City Attorney (Construction and Trial Teams) and Assistant District Attorney (Sexual Assault and Child Abuse Unit) for the City of San Francisco; U.S. Department of Housing and Urban Development Special Counsel in the Clinton/Gore Administration (1999–2001); and Chief of Staff to U.S. Representative John F. Tierney (2001–2005).
 Pelosi has also served as a board member and the Interim Executive Director of the Young Democrats of America (2011).

 She is the author of Campaign Boot Camp: Basic Training for Future Leaders (2007) and Campaign Boot Camp 2.0 (2012), books used in her leadership trainings for candidates and causes.

-Since January 2007, Pelosi has been writing blog articles on The Huffington Post.
+Pelosi has written blog posts for The Huffington Post.

 Pelosi has served as volunteer board member for the AIDS Memorial Grove and the New Leaders Council.

 She has been named a potential successor to her mother's seat in the House by the Los Angeles Times.
 She is seen as a successor to her mother given Nancy's immense influence in the San Francisco district.